Licensing - Design Pattern Framework

 The license is associated with a named developer, not a machine.
-So, once a developer is licensed they are
+So, a licensed developer is allowed to install the product

 multiple machines, only the assigned developer can use the product.

-If your team has 4 or more developers, our 16-user license will be more cost effective.
-A 16-user license is meant for
+If your team has more than just a couple of developers, our 4 or 16-user license will be more cost effective.
+A 4 or 16-user license is meant for

-for up-to 16 users.
-It does not mean you have to have 16 developers (we've had some customers confused because they
+for up-to 4 or 16 users.
+It does not mean you have to have 4 or 16 developers (we've had some customers confused because they

 only have 5, or 6, or 9 developers).
 Essentially, the larger your team, the more cost effective this option is.

 Who needs a site license?